 So this is what I came up with in Cronometer.
 Every day I could just copy the recipes from the previous day.
 Took me 10 seconds.
 Sometimes I ate less and reduced recipes to half, but that was it.

 In the end, the system was very efficient: the stews I prepared in advance, and I put daily portions in the freezer.
 The seafood salad never took long to make.
 The white fish was also cooked in advance.
 The rest was canned.

 I know this is a lot.
 I know I have an obsessive mind.
 But I also know that moderation is for losers.

-Thanks Frank for sharing your system!
+Thanks, Frank for sharing your system!

+It’s fascinating to see how different people solve the problem of nutrition in their own way based on their personal tastes and available foods.
 Frank’s favourite foods during the final week of the Masterclass are shown below in order of calories.

-If you want to see what this looks like in photos, Frank was also kind enough to share photos of all his meals!
+Frank was also kind enough to share photos of all his meals!

 We love seeing how people create nutrient-dense meals to suit their own tastes in their own context.